January 04, 2023

 Putting it all together

-1. Arrange the embroidered blocks to form the placemat.
+1. Arrange the different fabrics for the placemat.

 2. From the sashing strip cut three pieces 5"(12 cm) long, one 8”(20cm) and one 20” (48cm).